braintree/pg_ha_migrations/README.md

 Migrations prefixed with `safe_` prefer concurrent operations where available, set low lock timeouts where appropriate, and decompose operations into multiple safe steps.

+Default behavior of this gem [disables ddl transactions](./lib/pg_ha_migrations.rb:8).
+You can change this by resetting `ActiveRecord::Migration.disable_ddl_transactions` in your application.

 The following functionality is currently unsupported:

 - Rollbacks